 Another very popular way of asking for silence is by using the word shizukani [静かに] that expresses the desire for something calm, silent, peaceful and soft.
 This expression is often used to ask for silence or to be quiet.
 This is the most formal and polite form in existence, teachers often use them to tell students to shut up.

 Teachers often use the polished version shizuka ni kudasai shite [静かにして下さいー] or simply shizukanishite.
 You can also use other phrases that convey the idea of "Shut your damn mouth" which I will list below:

 - [聞こえない] kikoenai

 The first two sentences convey the idea that you don't want the person to say anything, and the last two sentences convey the idea that you don't want to hear anything.
 It is sometimes used to kill or cut something, gossip, criticize or complain that you do not want to hear or similar situations.

 Finally, I will leave some words that in certain situations can give the idea of a "shut up" or "silence".
 I hope you enjoyed the article, we appreciate the comments and shares, be sure to read our other articles below.

 - Shimau [仕舞う] End, stop, end and close;

 - Fusagu [塞ぐ] Stop, close, cover, shut up;

-- Kuchi wo tsugumu [口をつぐむ] Hold that tongue, keep quiet;
+- Kuchi wo tsugumu [口をつぐむ] Hold that tongue, keep silent;

-- Kuchi ni chakku [口にチャック] Close your mouth zipper;
+- Kuchi ni chakku [口にチャック] Close the mouth zipper;